j-sieben/UTL_TEXT/README.md

 ```

+This approach uses the procedure interface to invoke the CodeGenerator.
 Alternatively, you may want to call CodeGenerator like this:

 ```
 declare